Citi faces headwinds in commodity trade finance, presses on with expansion

 "For the same number of barrels, for the same cargos that move from one place to another, the value is half of what it was before," he added.

-"That means that banks have to fight to get their credit lines utilized, which drives pricing down."
+"That means that banks have to fight to get their credit lines utilised, which drives pricing down."

 RISING COSTS